naveedehmad/website/src/pages/terms.md

 ---
-title: 'Terms and Conditions'
+title: Terms and Conditions
 ---
 This is terms page.
+Made few changes